oferwald/transposh/readme.txt

 * Multiple selection for widget appearances - with pluggable widgets
 * Translation of external plugins without a need for .po/.mo files
 * Automatic translation mode for all content (including comments!)
-* Use either Google Translate or MS Translate backends - 60 languages supported!
+* Use either Google Translate,MS Translate or Apertium backends - 60 languages supported!
 * Automatic translation can be triggered on demand by the readers or on the server side
 * RSS feeds are translated too
-* Takes care of hidden elements, link tags and titles
+* Takes care of hidden elements, link tags, meta contents and titles
 * Translated languages are searchable
 * Buddypress integration